Guarantees of Origin, Renewable Energy Certificates and the Residual Mix in LCA

 Guarantees of Origin and Renewable Energy Certificates

-In the USA, a similar system exists: the Renewable Energy Certificates (RECs) [1].
-This system is smaller, but seems to be a bit more elaborated than the European system, since there are two types of RECS: bundled and unbundled.
-Buying a bundled REC – i.e. electricity + REC – from a (yet-to-be-built) project allows your company to make the “additionality” claim, meaning that your company’s investment directly added new renewable energy to the grid to displace fossil power.
+Buying a bundled REC – i.e. electricity + REC – from a (yet-to-be-built) project allows your company to make the “additionality” claim, meaning that your company’s money is directly added to new renewable energy, in order to displace fossil power.
 Such a transaction is called a PPA (Power Purchasing Agreement).
 In Europe, these PPAs become also popular for (offshore) wind power and solar energy.
 Companies are Google, Microsoft, Air Liquide, DSM, Borealis, Philips, Akzo Nobel, Yara.
-The electricity and the GOs are going via different trading platforms, and are bundled in the PPA.
+Although the electricity and the GOs are going via different trading platforms, they are bundled in the PPA.

 In fact, the ISO 22095 [2], about “chain of custody”, describes “book and claim” as a system with bundled certificates (the first paragraph Annex B.4.1).